 The winter came, and the plane was still there.
 Then Icelandic airline Loftleiðir requested the US army to sell the plane.
 The militaries had decided to shake off the frozen plane for about one dollar.
 The Icelanders came with a bulldozer to the place, where the plane was supposed to be, but saw nothing.
-They put a tent, started to dig the snow and found the plane.
+They put up a tent, started to dig the snow, and found the plane.
 It was taken under the snow when a storm came, so the people had to hide inside the tent.
 After a couple of days, when the weather went down, it turned out that the plane had disappeared under the snow again.
-They had to dig it up again, then pulled with the bulldozer down from the glacier.
+They had to dig it up again, then pull the bulldozer down from the glacier.
 On sand they performed a basic check of the DC-3 systems, to find out that there is still some charge in the batteries and fuel in the tanks.
-They tried to launch the engines and the plane became alive without any problems.
+They tried to launch the engines and the plane came alive without any problems.
 So, they just took off and flew to Reykjavik.
-Loftleiðir used the plane a lot for local operations for several years, but later the plane left Iceland and ended somewhere in the Philippines.
+Loftleiðir used the plane a lot for local operations for several years, but later the plane left Iceland and ended up somewhere in the Philippines.

 There were several DC-3s in Iceland, every one with its own story, but the common end – to be ruined in or beyond Iceland.
-Tómas Dagur Helgason, chairman and co-founder of “DC-3 Þristavinir” (“DC-3 friends” of Iceland club), told Flugblogger, there were two planes, which became the reason of founding the club.
-“I was involved in flying the DC-3 with registration TF-NPK as Icelandair pilot since 1996.
+Tómas Dagur Helgason, chairman and co-founder of “DC-3 Þristavinir” (“DC-3 friends” of Iceland club), told Flugblogger, that there were two planes, which became the reason for founding the club.
+“I was involved in flying the DC-3 with registration TF-NPK as an Icelandair pilot since 1996.
 At that time TF-NPK worked in Landgræðslan, the Icelandic state Department of Land Reclamation, who used the plane as a seeder.
 It came there from Air Iceland in 1973, when was replaced by Fokker F27, after 25 years of flying in civil aviation.
-Originally it came to Iceland the same year when was taken out of the Douglas factory in Long Beach, California, in October 1943 as C-47A for the US army.
+Originally it came to Iceland the same year when was taken out of the Douglas factory in Long Beach, California, in October 1943 as C-47A for the US Army.

-In 2003 Landgræðslan announced they will stop operations in few years.
-I knew the plane personally and I knew the history of another DC-3 with tail TF-ISB, which was ruined in days after was taken out regular flights.
+In 2003 Landgræðslan announced they would stop operations in a few years.
+I knew the plane personally and I knew the history of another DC-3 with tail TF-ISB, which was ruined days after was taken out on regular flights.
 So, I decided to try to save it.
-At that time, I was approached by a guy, involved in DC-3 operation in Copenhagen, so I visit them to learn more about their operations there.
+At that time, I was approached by a guy, involved in DC-3 operation in Copenhagen, so I visited them to learn more about their operations there.
 When I came home, I talked with my friends and we decided to form a club around it.
 We had a discussion with Landgræðslan and the final decision was made that we will take over the operations of the plane from 2005 and restore the plane.
 We started the club 3rd of March in 2005”.

-“It is a totally different feelings of flying on TF-NPK.
+“It is a totally different feeling of flying on TF-NPK.
 First, starting up the engines, which is so totally different from what we are doing today and so highly enjoyable.
 Then, it is a taildragger plane, which means ground handling of the plane is the most difficult part.
-Once you airborne, you can call it sluggish, the plane answers late: you turn the yoke and then it is kind of thinking “Oh, shall I?”, then it comes.
-To manoeuvre it can be hard, especially if you are doing a lot of turns, but it feels very good to fly on it.
+Once you are airborne, you can call it sluggish, the plane answers late: you turn the yoke and then it is kind of thinking “Oh, shall I?”, then it comes.
+To maneuver it can be hard, especially if you are doing a lot of turns, but it feels very good to fly on it.
 If I may use the word, it forgives you many things.
 At the same time, it will punish you for a mistake, especially during crosswind landings and in the ground operation”, Tómas Helgason said.

 After 2005 the DC-3 TF-NPK was kindly moved to its new base in Flugsafn Íslands (Aviation Museum of Iceland) in Akureyri.